fls-bioinformatics-core/galaxy-tools/README.markdown

 ### Changes ###

+0.1.3: remove --multilib option for compatibility with fastq_screen v0.3.1.

 0.1.2: add support for fastq_screen's `--subset` option.

 0.1.1: fix error in tool and script names in version 0.1.0.